 Prof Kupe's portfolio includes:

-Professor Tawana Kupe has been appointed as the Vice-Chancellor and Principal of the University of Pretoria in 2018 with his duties commencing on 14 January 2019.
+Professor Tawana Kupe was appointed Vice-Chancellor and Principal at the University of Pretoria in January 2019.

 Professor Kupe holds a BA Honours degree and Masters in English from the University of Zimbabwe, as well as a DPhil in Media Studies from the University of Oslo in Norway.